 Just in case you need a refresher; search engine optimization (for you acronym lovers out there – SEO) is a means by which whoever you hire improves your search engine rankings to reach a wider yet targeted audience.
 Staying on top and current in the SEO game is one of the foundational building blocks to almost any type of business.

-Search engines like Google change their algorithms when sneaky individuals manipulate the system.
+Search engines like Google change their algorithms when sneaky individuals manipulate and/or attempt to manipulate the system.

 You’ve heard it somewhere before; “My site got hit with an Algorithm change.”